3. Huaawhi – Support from Our AWESOME Coach

 You might find the drop-in service at Waimanako helpful for that; our Care Team have a database system of local supports (such as Yellow Brick Road, working with WINZ/MSD around housing, agencies and groups in your area, mentoring services, business support, financial and legal assistance etc.) we warmly invite you to call in for a cuppa and kōrero.

-Wholeheartedly and with aroha - we are all here to help.
-If you'd broken your leg - you'd go get professional help rather than ignoring it or limping and expecting it to improve - be mindful of how much we need support through different kinds of pain and breaks.
-Respect to you for heading to this page - and for reading through.
+Wholeheartedly and with aroha – we are all here to help.
+If you’d broken your leg – you’d go get professional help rather than ignoring it or limping and expecting it to improve!
+Be mindful of how much we need support through different kinds of pain and breaks.
+Respect to you for heading to this page – and for reading it through.
 Not sure what to do next?
 Just drop an email here and say so.
-We'll understand.
+We’ll understand.

 With aroha and manaakitanga.